Isomer: Example 1:C_{3}H_{8}O

-Example: C_{3}H_{8}O
+Example 2: C_{3}H_{8}O

-For example, there are three distinct compounds with the molecular formula C3H8O:
+This example shows three distinct compounds with the molecular formula C3H8O:

-The first two isomers shown of C3H8O are propanols, that is, alcohols derived from propane.
-Both have a chain of three carbon atoms connected by single bonds, with the remaining carbon valences being filled by seven hydrogen atoms and by a hydroxyl group -OH comprising the oxygen atom bound to a hydrogen atom.
+The first two isomers shown are the same as in Example 1: they are propanols, that is, alcohols derived from propane.
+Both have a chain of three carbon atoms connected by single bonds, with the remaining eight carbon valences being filled by seven hydrogen atoms and by a hydroxyl group -OH comprising an oxygen atom bound to a hydrogen atom.
 These two isomers differ on which carbon the hydroxyl is bound to: either to an extremity of the carbon chain propan-1-ol (1-propanol, n-propyl alcohol, n-propanol; I) or to the middle carbon propan-2-ol (2-propanol, isopropyl alcohol, isopropanol; II).
 These can be described by the condensed structural formulas H3C-CH2-CH2OH and H3C-CH(OH)-CH3.

 The third isomer of C3H8O is the ether methoxyethane (ethyl-methyl-ether; III).
 Unlike the other two, it has the oxygen atom connected to two carbons, and all eight hydrogens bonded directly to carbons.
 It can be described by the condensed formula H3C-CH2-O-CH3.

-The alcohol "3-propanol" is not another isomer, since the difference between it and 1-propanol is not real; it is only the result of an arbitrary choice in the direction of numbering the carbons along the chain.
+The alcohol "3-propanol" is not another isomer, since the difference between it and 1-propanol is the result of a choice in the direction of numbering the carbons along the chain.
 For the same reason, "ethoxymethane" is the same molecule as methoxyethane, not another isomer.

-1-Propanol and 2-propanol are examples of positional isomers, which differ by the position at which certain features, such as double bonds or functional groups, occur on a "parent" molecule (propane, in that case).
+1-Propanol and 2-propanol are examples of positional isomers, which differ by the position at which certain features, such as double bonds or functional groups, occur on a "parent" molecule (propane, in this case).

-Example: C_{3}H_{4}
+Example 3: C_{3}H_{4}

 There are also three structural isomers of the hydrocarbon C3H4: